cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-quality.md

 ## Surface Water Testing Sites Map

 There are many EPA water testing sites on the Dine Reservation.
-We analyzed data collected at these sites, mapped here.
+We analyzed data collected at these sites, mapped here:

 ![Surface Water Sampling Sites](https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/SurfaceWaterSamplingMap3.jpg?raw=true "surface water sampling sites")

+### How did we map that?